washuvis/ChartingPublicHealth/README.md

 ## Measurements
 Python scripts that show our computation of Text Density, Color Accessibility Risk, and HSV Color Assignments (consisting of the derived variables: palette size, if the visualization is grayscale, HSV color names assignment).

+## Paper Charts
+Image files (PNG or PDF) of our interesting charts in the paper: desgin profiles, global view of design practices, and evaluating risky pairs in color accessibility measurement.

 ## PCA Work
 Python scripts used to evaluate Visualization Design Profiles: Statistical, Institutional, Narrative, Scientific, and Outlier.

 ## Visualizations
 All image files of the 4,285 visualizations within our final corpus.

 ## Codebook.md
 A complete codebook of all the tags featured in the dataset.